YunaBlood/Calculator/README.md

 ### When will the project be complete?

 The project will be complete once all MVP features have been implemented and the calculator has been styled.

+### To come back to !
+A memory function to store previous results.

+A history of calculations that users can refer to.

+Improving UI/UX:

+Adding animations or sound effects for button presses.

+Providing a history display for past calculations.